seebaermichi/nera/README.md

 # Nera - a lightweight static site generator
 Nera is a really simple static site generator.
 It creates static html files out of
 Markdown files.
+> Please be aware of that this software is still under development.
+It might be that there will be changes which are not compatible with former versions.

 ## Get started
 > Make sure you run at least Node version 10.2 on your system